Dan Raudabaugh

-Daniel "Red" Raudabaugh (born March 30, 1987) is an American football coach, former player, who is currently the offensive coordinator for the Frisco Fighters.
+Daniel "Red" Raudabaugh (born March 30, 1987) is an American former professional football quarterback who played in the Arena Football League (AFL) for the Dallas Vigilantes and Philadelphia Soul.
 He played college football at Miami University.

-High school career
+Early life

 Raudabaugh attended Coppell High School, in Coppell, Texas, where he was a member of the football and baseball team.
 He completed 95-of-187 passes for 1,282 yards and eight touchdowns during his senior season and was a second-team all-district selection in 2004.
 He was also a second-team all-district selection as a pitcher.

 College career

 Raudabaugh attended Miami University, where he was a member of the football team.
 He finished his career ranked 5th on the RedHawk's all-time passing yards (5,352).
 He was third in all-time career completions (511) and also third in the school’s all-time pass attempts (916).